Urinary Incontinence in Children

 Interpretation of findings

 Usually, primary enuresis occurs in children with an otherwise unremarkable history and examination and probably represents maturational delay.
-A small percentage of children have a treatable medical disorder; sometimes findings suggest possible causes (see table Some Factors Contributing to Enuresis).
+A small percentage of children have a treatable medical disorder; sometimes findings can suggest possible causes (see table Some Risk Factors for and Organic Causes of Daytime Incontinence and Enuresis in Children).

-For children who are being evaluated for enuresis, it is important to determine whether diurnal symptoms of urgency, frequency, body posturing or holding maneuvers, and incontinence are present.
-Children with these symptoms have complex enuresis, and management should be directed primarily toward controlling the diurnal symptoms.
+For children who are being evaluated for enuresis, it is important for clinicians to determine whether daytime symptoms of urgency, frequency, body posturing or holding maneuvers, and incontinence are present.
+Children with these symptoms have complex enuresis, and management should be directed primarily toward controlling the daytime symptoms.

 In diurnal incontinence, dysfunctional voiding is suggested by intermittent incontinence preceded by a sense of urgency, a history of being distracted by play, or a combination.
 Incontinence after urination (due to lack of total bladder emptying) can also be part of the history.